-The Australian Human Rights Institute offers three types of student internships for UNSW Law students.
+The Australian Human Rights Institute offers a number of internships for UNSW Law & Justice students.
 For internship application dates and deadlines, current UNSW Law students should visit myLaw or contact Law Student Services for more information.

 Australian Human Rights Institute internship

 Work with the director and senior leadership team of the Australian Human Rights Institute on major events, research projects and advocacy activities.
 Interns will develop human rights skills and a get a better understanding of the pathways into human rights work.

 Work with the editorial team of Australia's first peer-reviewed journal devoted exclusively to human rights development in Australia, the Asia-Pacific region and internationally.
 Interns will complete diverse tasks relating to all aspects of the production cycle, from screening submissions to identifying and liaising with reviewers and copyediting manuscripts before they are sent to production.
 Read more about the journal here.

 Human Rights Defender internship